Communication-Efficient, 2D Parallel Stochastic Gradient Descent for Distributed-Memory Optimization: Parallel Algorithms Design

 \subsection{Communication-efficient SGD}

-One drawback to parallel variants of SGD is that every iteration requires communication.
-Therefore, if $b$ is small, then communication becomes the performance bottleneck and barrier to scaling parallel SGD.
-However, there have been recent efforts in designing communication-efficient SGD variants which communicate infrequently (described in \Cref{sec:background}).
-In this work, we focus on the following two approaches: \begin{enumerate*}[label=\arabic*)] \item Federated SGD with averaging (FedAvg) \cite{stich2018local} which combines 1D-row data partitioning with deferred communication and \item $s$-step SGD \cite{devarakonda_avoiding_2020} which combines 1D-column data partitioning with vector recurrence unrolling to reduce communication. \end{enumerate*}
+We focus on two communication-efficient 1D variants: federated SGD with Averaging (FedAvg) \cite{stich2018local} which combines 1D-row partitioned SGD with deferred communication and $s$-step SGD \cite{devarakonda_avoiding_2020} which combines 1D-column partitioned SGD with recurrence unrolling.

-\Cref{alg:fedavg} describes the FedAvg algorithm for solving the logistic regression problem.
-The algorithm begins by performing 1D-row partitioning of the input matrix (and corresponding labels) followed by iteratively calling sequential SGD (or local SGD) on each processor on only locally stored data (i.e. processor $i$ call sequential SGD on input pairs $(\bm{A}^{[i]}, \bm{y}^{[i]})$).
-Each processor performs $\tau$ iterations of sequential SGD after which the resulting $n$-dimensional solution vector, $\tilde{\bm{x}}_k^{[i]}$, is communicated and averaged across all $p$ processors.
-As we illustrate in \Cref{fig:seq-fedavg}, FedAvg results in a performance-convergence tradeoff where increasing $p$ and $\tau$ result in delayed convergence but yield faster runtimes.
-Note that when $p = 1$, FedAvg is equivalent to performing sequential SGD since $\tau > 1$ does not yield performance benefits.
-FedAvg is equivalent to sequential SGD for $p > 1$ and $\tau = 1$ provided that sequential SGD samples the same rows as FedAvg.

-\Cref{alg:sstep-sgd} describes the $s$-step SGD algorithm for solving the logistic regression problem.
-The algorithm was first presented in \cite{devarakonda_avoiding_2020}, which showed that communication can be deferred for $s$ iterations without affecting convergence behavior of SGD.
-In contrast to FedAvg, $s$-step SGD introduces a computation-communication tradeoff where communication is avoided for $s$ iterations but requires more computation and communication volume (i.e. message sizes increase proportional to $s$).
-This additional computation arises in \Cref{alg:sstep-sgd-gram}, where a Gram matrix ($\bm{G}$) is formed and whose blocks are used in \Cref{alg:sstep-sgd-correction}--\Cref{alg:sstep-sgd-correction-end} to perform corrections on $\bm{u}_{sk + j}$ due to deferred updates on the solution vector.
-A natural way to parallelize \Cref{alg:sstep-sgd} requires $\bm{A}$ to be 1D-column partitioned, so that \Cref{alg:sstep-sgd-gram} requires a reduction operation to form $\bm{G}$.
-Any other partitioning scheme results in additional communication in the form of a parallel 1D or 2D matrix multiplication to form the Gram matrix and to perform the computations in \Cref{alg:sstep-sgd-correction}--\Cref{alg:sstep-sgd-correction-end}.
-Therefore, 1D-column partitioning yields the cheapest overall communication cost when parallelizing \Cref{alg:sstep-sgd}.

-\paragraph{HybridSGD Design.} Given that FedAvg and $s$-step SGD are both reduce communication cost of SGD using different 1D data partitioning layouts, we propose to combine both and develop a 2D, parallel hybrid SGD (HybridSGD) algorithm.
-HybridSGD leverages 2D data partitioning such that processors spanning rows perform FedAvg (on $n/p_c$ fractions of $\bm{x}$) and processors spanning columns perform $s$-step SGD on $b/p_r$ independent batches of rows of $\bm{A}$.
-Note that the algorithm for HybridSGD can be obtained by augmenting \Cref{alg:fedavg}, such that $\bm{A}$ is column and row partitioned and where \Cref{alg:fedavg-sgdcall} is replaced with a call to \Cref{alg:sstep-sgd}.
-A key difference between HybridSGD and $s$-step SGD is that the condition $s \leq \tau$ must hold for HybridSGD since \Cref{alg:sstep-sgd} is performed for at most $\tau$ iterations before the local solution vectors, $\tilde{\bm{x}}_k^{[i]}$, are communicated and averaged.